d2l-ai/d2l-en/chapter_crashcourse/introduction.md

 * Predict the correct translation in French, given a sentence in English.
 * Predict the price of a stock next month based on this month's financial reporting data.

-Even with the simple description "predict targets from inputs" supervised learning can take a great many forms and require a great many modeling decisions, depending on the type, size, and the number of inputs and outputs.
+Even with the simple description 'predict targets from inputs' supervised learning can take a great many forms and require a great many modeling decisions, depending on the type, size, and the number of inputs and outputs.
 For example, we use different models to process sequences (like strings of text or time series data)